lowRISC/opentitan/hw/ip/pinmux/README.md

 Note that for all patterns listed above, the input signal is sampled with the AON clock.
 This means that the input signal needs to remain stable for at least one AON clock cycle after a level change for the detector to recognize the event (depending on the debounce filter configuration, the signal needs to remain stable for multiple clock cycles).

-If a pattern is detected, the wakeup detector will send a wakeup request to the power manager, and the cause bit corresponding to that detector will be set in the {{< regref "WKUP_CAUSE" >}} register.
+If a pattern is detected, the wakeup detector will send a wakeup request to the power manager, and the cause bit corresponding to that detector will be set in the {{#regref pinmux.WKUP_CAUSE }} register.

-Note that the wkup detector should be disabled by setting {{< regref "WKUP_DETECTOR_EN_0" >}} before changing the detection mode.
+Note that the wkup detector should be disabled by setting {{#regref pinmux.WKUP_DETECTOR_EN_0 }} before changing the detection mode.
 The reason for that is that the pulse width counter is NOT cleared upon a mode change while the detector is enabled.

 ## Strap Sampling and TAP Isolation